CFA Piling

 Drilling & Concrete Placement

 The hollow-stem CFA auger drills to design depth in a single continuous pass.
-Structural concrete is pumped under pressure through the hollow stem as the auger is withdrawn, and the reinforcement cage is installed into the fresh concrete immediately after.
+Concrete is pumped under pressure through the hollow stem as the auger is withdrawn, and where required reinforcement cages are installed into the fresh concrete immediately after.

 Step 3